Groundbreaking held for Black Hills Federal Credit Union service center

 "The idea behind opening up the southside location is to better serve our existing members, especially those on the south side," said Leslie Millard, marketing communications specialist for the credit union.
 "We didn't have a location centralized to that population.
 It will help us better serve our current members and our future members as well."

-There is currently an interactive teller machine at Fifth and Minnesota, which will remain in operations during construction.
-The building is anticipated for completion for mid-summer 2022.
+There is currently an interactive teller machine at Fifth and Minnesota, which will remain in operation during construction.
+The building is anticipated for completion in mid-summer 2022.

 This will be the company's 16th location in the state.
 There are locations in Rapid City, Custer, Eagle Butte, Hot Springs, Pierre, Sioux Falls, Spearfish, Sturgis and Wall.